 |

 Remember that dividends are usually payable to all shareholders and are not earnings for pension contributions and certain other purposes.
-It is possible to waive dividends, although this can result in tax complications.
 Finally, you need to consider with us the effect of regular dividend payments on the valuation of shares in your company.

 Leaving profits in the company may be tax-efficient, but you will of course need money to live on, so you should consider the best ways to extract profits from your business.